ibm-mas-manage/sno/docs/index.md

 - OpenShift Container Platform(OCP) installation on a single node instructions [link](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.10/html/installing/installing-on-a-single-node)

 #### Storage Class
-- Local storage in Kubernetes means storage devices or filesystems available locally on a node server.
-Install [LVM-Operator](https://github.com/red-hat-storage/lvm-operator)
+- Local storage in OpenShift means storage devices or filesystems available locally on a node server.
+You need to provide the cluster with a storage class and related provisioner.
+- Install [LVM-Operator](https://github.com/red-hat-storage/lvm-operator) for local storage.

 !!! note
     You’ll need an additional disk, an SSD preferably, and configre ODS LVM Operator to use it.

 You can install LVM operator from operator hub.

 - Install ODF LVM Operator from OperatorHub